17 Usability Testing Tools To Improve Your UX Now

 Pricing: Pricing is available upon request

 Lookback is a usability testing tool that lets designers and product managers see how users interact with their applications.
-It is easy to use and offers a variety of testing options, including remote user tests with audio and video recordings.
+It is easy to use and offers a variety of software testing options, including remote user tests with audio and video recordings.

 After the test, the recordings will automatically appear in your dashboard.
 You can put them into groups and create highlights for your team members.